WenjieZ/TSCV/README.md

 # TSCV: Time Series Cross-Validation

 This repository is a [scikit-learn](https://scikit-learn.org) extension for time series cross-validation.
-It introduces **gaps** between the training set and the test set, which mitigates the temporal dependence of time series and prevents information leak.
+It introduces **gaps** between the training set and the test set, which mitigates the temporal dependence of time series and prevents information leakage.

 ## Installation